-See the section Motion Detection, p.
-65 for information about the various actions that can be triggered.
+See the section Triggered Actions (Common to All Event Types), p.
+60 for information about the various actions that can be triggered.

 Network Failure Detection

 To edit the network failure detection settings, select System > Events > Network Failure Detection.

 Network Failure Detection allows the camera to ping another IP device (e.g. NVR, VSS, Video Server, etc.) within the network periodically and generates some actions in case of network failure occurs, for instance, a Video Server is somehow disconnected.